These promotions will be applied to this item:

 "...This book had fantastic character, and I loved the story, the spirits, descriptions and heartfelt, festive conclusion."
 Read more

-Customers find the book humorous, appreciating its touch of hope and lightness of laughter, with one customer noting that Dickens' descriptions are truly hilarious at times.
+Customers enjoy the book's humor, finding it cheerful with a touch of hope and laughter throughout.
+One customer notes that Dickens' descriptions are particularly hilarious at times.

 "...The short answer is: yes!
 I was surprised by how many direct quotes I recognised and this is definitely a festive story, to be enjoyed at Christmas..."
 Read more